Inbar-Weinberg/cyber4s-final1-boilerplate-url-shortener/study-notes/notes.md

   app.use('/', express.static(process.cwd() + '/src'))
 - \_\_dirname: returns file directory

 # Questions:

-1. are we using ejs package? any thing else?
-2. Bootstrap?
-3. cors?
+1. cors?

 # Need to learn to send the request from front end side

 find your origin URL with: URL=window.location.origin

 # EJS - embed JavaScript into Html

 # use try catch for async

+# get nano id with:

+no need to install part of node import { nanoid } from 'nanoid' model.id = nanoid() //=> "V1StGXR8_Z5jdHi6B-myT"

+# notes about rendering:

+app.set('view engine','ejs') // what extension to look for to run the tamplate engine app.set('views','folder name') // Looks for view in other folder. looks at 'views' folder by default if this is note assigned